 Many students enter into a romantic relationship during college.
 The beginning of the relationship is often exhilarating and easy.
-As time goes on, a healthy relationship requires good communication, love, respect and cooperation between partners.
+As time goes on, a healthy relationship requires good communication and cooperation between partners.
 The quality of our relationships affects our lives in many ways, including our self-esteem, our ability to handle stress, and our academic and work-related productivity.
 The following questionnaire can help you identify the health of the relationship that you have with your significant other.
 Answer each question with a simple "yes" or "no."

-- My partner and I have clear communication - We have trust in one another - There is mutual respect between us - We have common interests - We are able to perceive things differently without expecting each other to see things the others' way - I feel valued intellectually, emotionally, and if intimate, physically - I am able to grow independently, and I support my partner's growth, thus our relationship is also able to grow - We have activities and friends outside of the relationship - We accept each other and do not try to change one another - Our relationship adds joy to my life
+- My partner and I have clear communication - We have trust in one another - There is mutual respect between us - We have common interests - We are able to perceive things differently without expecting each other to see things the others' way. - I feel valued intellectually, emotionally, and if intimate, physically. - I am able to grow independently, and I support my partner's growth, thus our relationship is also able to grow. - We have activities and friends outside of the relationship. - We accept each other and do not try to change one another. - Our relationship adds joy to my life.

 If you answered "no" to any of the above questions you may want to explore the health of your relationship.
+Speaking with a counsellor can help you clarify any doubts or concerns.